 Kim has extensive experience in many facets of personal injury – both strategic and operational.
 From setting strategic direction through policy and legislation development, data and long tail claims analysis and pricing through to overseeing the performance of the underwriting insurers in their management of personal injury claims.

 With a background as a Registered Nurse, Kim also led the development and implementation of the injury management and rehabilitation strategies for a Queensland licensed underwriting CTP insurer as well as leading the team to facilitate early intervention and rehabilitation interventions for those eligible in the CTP scheme.

-Kim and her family have moved from Queensland and relocated to the beautiful region of Lake Macquarie.
+Kim and her family have moved from Queensland and relocated to Lake Macquarie.